danelahman/higher-order-aeff-agda/README.md

-# Agda formalisation of the AEff language
+# Agda formalisation of the Modal† AEff language

+_†Modal types are used to generalise the original calculus's signal/interrupt payload types (to allow effectful functions etc)._

 - The formalisation has been tested with Agda version 2.6.1 and standard library version 1.3.